itz-predator/Landing-Page-/README.md

 # Landing-Page-
-creating landing page for test use
+created next.js landing page for test use